aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-charts-pptx-aspose-slides-java/_index.md

 - **Do I need a license for production?** A valid Aspose.Slides license is required.
 - **How long does implementation take?** Roughly 10‑15 minutes for a basic animation.

+## How to Animate Chart in PowerPoint

+When you hear “**how to animate chart**,” think of turning a static data visual into a story that unfolds slide by slide.
+By applying animation effects to each series, you guide the audience through the narrative you want to convey.
+The steps below walk you through exactly that—loading a PPTX, locating the chart, adding per‑series effects, and finally saving the animated file.

 ## What is “animate charts PowerPoint”?

 Animating charts PowerPoint means adding visual transition effects (fade, appear, etc.) to chart elements so they play automatically during a slide show.
 This technique turns raw numbers into a story that unfolds step‑by‑step.